 NEVER use an unknown lender who solicited you through the mail, or called you on the phone.
 These are by far the worst rip off, misleading, overcharging, predatory lenders that exist!

 Call or fax us with the other company's estimate.
 I will be happy to help you review them.
 If it is a GOOD, Good Faith Estimate - I'll be the first to tell you!

 Wentworth Ave E - Suite 290

-Our services available only for properties located in Minnesota and Wisconsin.
+Our services available only for properties located in Minnesota, Wisconsin, and South Dakota.
 Licensed as Mortgages Unlimited, Inc. NMLS # 225504.
 As a Lenders One partner, we are part of the 3rd Largest Retail Mortgage Originators in the country.
 We are consistently ranked as one of the top mortgage lenders in Minnesota by Minneapolis St Paul Business Journal.
 Any use or duplication of any materials is strictly prohibited.
 All images, text, and materials Copyright © 1998-2014 Joe Metzler.
 This is the private web site of Joe Metzler, NMLS #274132.
 All Rights Reserved.